baconisgood2eat/clear-vision-/README.md

 # clear-vision+
-download as zip and extract it and then put this in your thmes folder
+download the css file in the release page or download source code as a zip file